Skip to content

 asyncio.run(main())

-Use target_callback= with any async function that maps the conversation to your agent's reply.
+Use target= with any async function that maps the conversation to your agent's reply.
 Pass sim_model= to run the simulator and judge on OpenAI directly.
 Set upload_results=False for a local-only run.

 import asyncio